Getting Started As An NFT Artist On Tezos Using Hicetnunc

 A wave of new artists have started to mint NFTs on the Tezos blockchain.
 Some of the reasons behind this include the following:

 The cost to mint NFTs is very low in comparison to Ethereum.
-The cost to mint on Tezos presently is 0.085 tez, which equates to $0.34.
-In comparison it can cost between $10-$50 to mint an NFT on Ethereum.
+The cost to mint on Tezos presently (19th October 2021) is 0.08 tez, which equates to around $0.54.
+In comparison it can cost anywhere between $10-$100 to mint an NFT on Ethereum.
 Taking the high range, that is 137 times cheaper.
+Some Ethereum NFT platforms don’t charge a mint fee, but instead place a sales fee.

 Due to being a PoS blockchain (LPoS to be exact), the energy usage on Tezos is a lot lower than on PoW blockchains like Ethereum.
 The cost of minting an NFT on Tezos has been compared to sending a Tweet on Twitter.